DCMattyG/brahma-project/README.md

 All data is stored in a MongoDB database that is also running in Docker via Docker-Compose.
 Since Brahma is dealing with JSON formats and API calls, a document DB such as MongoDB was the ideal choice.
 Not to mention the phenomenal support & integration with NodeJS.

 ## Usage

 1) Run 'brahma-cli -n' (create a new Brahma token)
-2) Navigate to http://brahma.cisco.com and paste in your token
+2) Navigate to local running SaaS service and paste in your token
 3) Throw your config settings into the wizard and save
 4) Run 'brahma-cli -a' to apply the settings to ACI
 5) Done!

 ## Prerequisites